slack-php/slack-php-block-kit/README.md

 ## Basic Usage

-This library supports a fluid, chainable syntax for composing Slack messages.
+This library supports an intuitive syntax for composing Slack messages.
 The `Slack` class acts as a façade to the entire library, and let's you start new messages.

 ```php